mesothelioma - asbestosis - NIHL - HAVS - Expert Witness

 Visiting lecturer from 1989 to 2009.
 Listed in Debrett's and Marquis Whos Who (USA) and Freeman City of London.

 Chairman NW Region of CIBSE.
 Bronze Medal from CIBSE and Silver Medal from Institute of Hospital Engineers and Institute of Estate Management.

 Author of text book 'A Guide for the Expert Witness', co-author of the Plant Engineers' Reference Book and its USA version, and many published technical papers (see professional background page for details).

 Speaker on industrial diseases at Lawyers CPD conferences.

-- Before setting cases down for trial where Ken will be called to give oral evidence, please obtain an unavailability list to ensure that he will be available to attend court.
+- Before setting cases down for trial where Ken will be called to give oral evidence, please obtain an unavailability list to ensure that he will be free to attend court.